September 2019

 park.
 We rode Plan B.

-on Beach Avenue for the start of the ride.
-We think the ride
+line on Beach Avenue for the start of the ride.
+We think the

-got started a few minutes late (7:45 was advertised, but there was
+ride got started a few minutes late (7:45 was advertised, but

 hear).
 The ride started very slowly as packed queue slowly